mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/11-adding-a-digital-sensor.markdown

 At that moment, ``digitalInspection()`` function is called.
 It returns a random number between 0 and 5.
 If it is bigger than 2.5, the product passes the inspection and the transaction is cosigned.

-If the number is inferior to 2.5, the sensor sends a Transfer Transaction with the message ``Invalid inspection``.
+If the number is less than 2.5, the sensor sends a Transfer Transaction with the message ``Invalid inspection``.

 ## Testing your changes